-Field Description Max. number of clients - hard limit Enter the maximum number of clients that can be connected to this wireless network (SSID) The maximum number of clients that can register with a wire- less module depends on the specifications of the respective WLAN module.
-This maximum is distrubuted across all wireless
+Field Description Max. number of clients - hard limit Enter the maximum number of clients that can be connected to this wireless network (SSID) The maximum number of clients that can register with a wireless module depends on the specifications of the respective WLAN module.
+This maximum is distributed across all wireless networks configured for this radio module.
+No further wireless networks can be created and a warning message will appear if the maximum number of clients is reached.

-Field Description networks configured for this radio module.
-No more new wire- less networks can be created and a warning message will ap- pear if the maximum number of clients is reached.
-Possible values are whole numbers between 1 and 255.
-The default value is 32.
-Max. number of clients - soft limit To avoid a radio module being fully utilised, you can set a "soft" restriction on the number of connected clients.
+Field Description Possible values for W2022ac/ax are integers of 1 to 255.
+For W2044ax there is an upper limit of 512.
+The default value is 32 for W2022ac/ax and 64 for W2044ax.
+Max. number of - soft limit clients To avoid a radio module being fully utilized, you can set a "soft" restriction on the number of connected clients.
 If this number is reached, new connection queries are initially rejected.
 If the client cannot find another wireless network and, therefore, repeats its query, the connection is accepted.
-Queries are only definit-ively rejected when the Max. number of clients - hard limit is reached.
+Queries are only definitively rejected when the Max. number of clients - hard limit is reached.
 The value of the Max. number of clients - soft limit must be the same as or less than that of the Max. number of clients - hard limit.
-The default value is 28.
-You can disable this function if you set Max. number of clients - hard limit to identical under Client Band select Select whether the 5 GHz band is preferred.
+The default value is 28 for W2022ac/ax and 56 for W2044ax.
+You can disable this function if you set Max. number of clients - soft limit and Max. number of clients - hard limit to identical values.
+Client Steering Select whether clients should be moved to a different frequency band or to a different access point if this can ensure a better connection.
 Possible values: Disabled - optimized for fast roaming: the 5 GHz band is not preferred, fast roaming is used.
-5 GHz band preferred: the 5 GHz band is preferred to be used if available.
-Note For the 5 GHz band preferred setting, configure the same SSID in both client bands.
+5 GHz band preferred: the 5 GHz band is preferred to be used if available. Î Note For the 5 GHz band preferred setting, configure the same SSID in both client bands.
+AP Steering (Access Point Steering): With Access Point Steering, a WLAN client may not only be directed to another comfort band, but also to another access point.
+This requires